ffilz/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 blocks which are limited to the same options the PSEUDOFS block is allowed)
 plus:

+ProxyProtocol(enum, default any)
+    Possible values:
+        with_proxy, without_proxy, any

 Clients(client list, empty)
     Client list entries can take on one of the following forms.
 This parameter may be repeated to extend the list.